Dworcowa Street: Tenement at 15

-Registered at Bahnhoffstraße 6, then 6a at its inception, the building was commissioned by F.M.
+Registered at Bahnhofstraße 6, then 6a at its inception, the building was commissioned by F.M.
 Schoenfelder, who rented the rooms.
 In 1910, the edifice housed the Bromberg music and opera school (Bromberger Hochschule für Musik und Opernschule), run by Carl Schöne who lived there.

 The main elevation still awaits better days, however, one can notice characteristic elements of neoclassic architecture: symmetry, triangular pedimented windows, cartouches with rosettes and corbel table.
 In particular, one can appreciate the preserved entrance, with a wrought iron grillwork adorned with sunflowers and leaves, as well as the large wood double door topped with a transom light.
 The building has been entirely renovated at the beginning of 2019.